Novalnet-AG/oscommerce-payment-integration-novalnet/README.md

 1. Get the payment module & detailed documentation by <a href="https://www.novalnet.de/kontakt/sales"> contacting us </a>
 2. Install module to your OsCommerce shop
 3. Configure merchant details in the shop admin panel
-4. Activate & configure the preferred payment types in your shop admin panel
+4. Install & enable the preferred payment types in your shop admin panel

 ## License
 See our License Agreement at: https://www.novalnet.com/payments/free/license

 ## Documentation & Support
 For more information about the Novalnet payment module for OsCommerce and pricing, please get in touch with us:  <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20<br>